Innate lymphoid cell: Group 3 ILCs

-Lymphoid Tissue inducer (LTi) cells
+Lymphoid tissue inducer (LTi) cells

 The different phenotypic markers present on LTi cells present in an embryo and an adult.

-LTi cells are considered a separate lineage due to their unique developmental pathway, however, they are often considered to be part of the ILC3 group due to their many similar characteristics.
+Lymphoid tissue inducer or LTi cells are considered a separate lineage due to their unique developmental pathway, however, they are often considered to be part of the ILC3 group due to their many similar characteristics.
 Like ILC3s, LTi cells are dependent on RORγt.
 They are involved in the formation of secondary lymph nodes and Peyer's patches by promoting lymphoid tissue development, which they do through the action of lymphotoxin, a member of the TNF superfamily.
 They are critical during both the embryonic and adult stages of development of the immune system, and therefore LTi cells are present in organs and tissues early during embryonal development.
 They have a pivotal role in primary and secondary lymphoid tissue organisation and in adult lymphoid tissue, regulating the adaptive immune response and maintaining secondary lymphoid tissue structures.

 Their production is stimulated by retinoic acid, CXCL13, RANK-L, and the cytokines IL-1B, IL-23, and IL-6.
 They express c- Kit, CCR6, CD25, CD127, and CD90, however, no NCRs.
 The expression of OX40L is another good marker for LTi cells in adult mice and humans.
 They can be either CD4+/-.
 Like ILC3s, upon activation, LTi cells mostly produce IL-17A, IL-17F, and IL-22.
 They are mediated by RANK, TNF, IL-17, and IL-22.

 LTi cells induce the expression of AIRE, the autoimmune regulatory gene, by allowing development of embryonic thymic epithelial cells.
 They do this via lymphotoxin α4β7 and RANK-L signalling.
 LTi cells also allow the survival of memory CD4+ T cells, and therefore memory immune responses, within newly formed lymph nodes.
 They do this via the TNF superfamily members OX40L and CD30L, which signal to CD4+ T cells.
 This role could be used to prevent autoimmunity and to enhance memory responses after vaccination.